mudox/home/content/post/site-build-notes.md

 Change their `padding-left` CSS property.

 <i class='fas fa-question fa-fw'></i>
-How to hightlight cooresponding item in the TOC when viewports scrolling.\
+How to highlight corresponding item in the TOC when viewport scrolling.\
 <i class='fas fa-lightbulb fa-fw'></i>
 See article [Auto-highlighting TOC].